justinwoo/my-blog-posts/posts/2018-04-01-making-a-new-library-and-using-it-in-your-own-psc-package-set.md

+# Making a new library and using it in your own Psc-Package set

 For two years now, I've been writing PureScript-Node programs that need to spawn a child process and read the output out, and this whole time, I've been writing out the same code over and over for no real good reason.
 Recently, I finally decided to extract this repeated code out to a library, so I wouldn't have to maintain all the different versions anymore.

 Well, might as well finally make a library for this, right?